ColombiaVIP/cvip-pdf/README.md

 For support, please open an issue on the plugin's repository.

 ## Changelog
-* 20250128: version and author corrected
+* 20250128: version and author corrected, plugin zip added.
 * 20250102: updated name